-Amanda Parks is a family nurse practitioner at Immediate Care and Urgent Care.
+Amanda Parks is a family nurse practitioner at Immediate Care.

 She was born in Casper and comes from a line of medical professionals.
 Her grandfather was a family medicine physician in Denver, and her mom was an registered nurse who worked at Wyoming Medical Center for 40 years.

 "I guess you can say it's in my blood," she said.
 "I have a passion for helping others in their moment of need, and I want to help others live their best lives."